 During the 2 weeks before surgery:

-- Tell your doctor what medicines you are taking, even drugs, supplements, or herbs you bought without a prescription.
+- Tell your provider what medicines you are taking, even drugs, supplements, or herbs you bought without a prescription.

-- Tell your doctor if you are taking sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis).
+- Tell your provider if you are taking sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis).

 - You may need to stop taking drugs that make it harder for your blood to clot 2 weeks before surgery.
 These include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), Naprosyn (Aleve, Naproxen), and other medicines like these.